 Ingredients

-- 2 bunches of fresh parsley, about 1 cup tightly packed chopped parsley
+- 2 bunches of fresh flat-leaf parsley, about 1 cup tightly packed chopped parsley

 - 2 bunches of fresh cilantro, about 1 cup tightly packed chopped cilantro ( you can use parsley again if you don't like cilantro) - See Note 1